MichaelZaidman/hid-ft260/README.md

   if (!hid_is_usb(hdev))
 ```

-As workaround you can comment two lines in the ft260_probe routine:
+As a workaround, you can comment the below two lines in the ft260_probe routine:
 ```
         if (!hid_is_usb(hdev))
                 return -EINVAL;